leovinogradov/Kraken-TurboTax/README.md

 Run the script (e.g. python3 turbotax.py on Mac or py turbotax.py on Windows)

 # Disclaimer:
-This script handles most transaction types (trades, staking, forks, deposits/widthdrawals), but not all!
+This script handles most transaction types (trades, staking, forks, deposits/withdrawals), but not all!
+For example, Airdrops (which are uncommon) are omitted.
 Any skipped/ignored rows will be printed in the output.
 You should look these over and add them manually if needed.

-Additionally, although this script populates the "Fee Amount" and "Fee Asset" columns, fees for some reason are not displayed in Turbotax UI after upload.
-I hope this is fixed in the future
+Additionally, although this script populates the "Fee Amount" and "Fee Asset" columns from the TurboTax csv template, fees for some reason are not displayed in Turbotax UI after upload.
+I hope this is fixed in the future.

 Final disclaimer: this is a simple script, designed for tax cases where you have too many transactions to enter by hand but not enough earnings/losses to warrant paying for a more robust tool.
 For a more robust tool, look for something like CoinLedger